-Grand Master Eng Chor Khor will present Part 1 of 64 movements of Wild Goose (or Dayan) Qigong.
-He will also answer your questions you have about Tai Chi.
+Grand Master Eng Chor Khor will present and teach you Part 1 of 64 movements of Wild Goose (or Dayan) Qigong.
+He will also answer your questions about Tai Chi.

 Dayan Qigong or Dayan Yangsheng Gong is a health exercise system which helps to improve people’s quality of life.
 It originated around 200 Common Era (CE) in Kunlun Mountains of Western China during the Jin Dynasty.

-The movements are a complete medical Qigong system.
-There are two parts: the first part deals with acquired illness and the second part deals with the inherited illness.
+The movements form a complete healing Qigong system.
+There are two parts to it: the first part deals with the acquired illness and the second part deals with the inherited illness.

-The 64 movements represents the flight of the wild geese.
-The slow and strong quick movements are designed to release stale Qi and gather fresh Qi.
-It works on the acupuncture points and meridians of the body.
-It helps to open the channels so that their flow naturally and works on old injuries.
-It improves the stamina, energy and flexibility.
+The 64 movements symbolically represent and imitate the flight of the wild goose.
+The slow and the strong quick movements are designed to release stale Qi and gather fresh Qi.
+This works on the acupuncture points and meridians throughout the body.
+It helps to open the channels so that Qi flows naturally and works on old injuries.
+It improves our stamina, energy levels and flexibility.
 It restores balance and stimulates the whole energy system of the body.

 It is suitable for people of all ages.
 No experience required.